daler1313/Blog_Platform_API/README.md

 2. Post (represents a post published by the user):
     - Title: title for the post.
     - Description: description of the post.
+    - User: the user who posted the post (the user's foreig key).
-    - Post Date: The date and time the post was created.
+    - Date: The date and time the post was created.
-    - Date updated: date and time when the post was edited.
-    - Category: the category the post belongs to.
-    - Views: to count the number of visits to a post.
     - Image: The image that the user pinned when creating a post.

 3. Comments (represents the text that the user left on the post):
       - Text: the text that the user left.
-      - Author: the user who wrote the comment (the user's foreign key).
+      - User: the user who posted the post (the user's foreig key).
       - Post: the post that was commented on (foreign key of posts).
       - Created_at : the date and time the comment was created.